 5.4 No signs, balloons, or announcements of the event shall be attached to street sign posts, fencing and fence posts, utility poles, the Shelter Bay Drive sign posts or in the planter box at Pioneer Parkway and Shelter Bay Drive intersection and on any other type of community sign/post.
 A directional sign may be placed at each successive street change off Shelter Bay Drive during the time of event.

-5.5 Martha’s Beach will be opened at 8:00 a.m. and closed at 7:00 p.m. from October 1st to March 31st and 9:45 p.m. from April 1st to September 30th.
+5.5 Martha’s Beach will be opened at 8:00 a.m. and closed to motorized vehicles at 7:00 p.m. from October 1st to March 31st and 9:45 p.m from April 1st to September 30th.
 Overnight use of the beach property is prohibited.

 5.6 Only fires in the firepit at Martha's Beach and the permanent BBQ facility at Rainbow Park are allowed.
 (No open fires are allowed during burn bans.
 Use of charcoal briquettes and/or propane in barbecues is allowed during a burn ban.).
 Fires must be attended at all times and extinguished before leaving.
 Gas or charcoal barbecuing at home or the community barbecue facilities is not considered as outdoor burning.